-As a developmental psychologist who studies corporal punishment, Dr. Joan Durrant knows the damage done by harsh forms of punishment but also understands how difficult it can be for parents to change how they react to behaviors, as it is so often guided by childhood experience.
+As a developmental psychologist who studies corporal punishment, Joan Durrant, Ph.D., knows the damage done by harsh forms of punishment.
+She also understands how difficult it can be for parents to change how they react to behaviors, which is so often guided by childhood experience.

-“If we’re going to really move away from corporal punishment, we have to change our thinking on so many levels, because it represents a way of thinking about children, about relationships, about our role as parents,” says Durant who is currently a professor of community health sciences at the University of Manitoba.
+“If we’re going to really move away from corporal punishment, we have to change our thinking on so many levels, because it represents a way of thinking about children, about relationships, about our role as parents,” says Durrant, a professor of community health sciences at the University of Manitoba in Canada.
 “I didn’t want the answer to be well, you can’t hit them, but you can punish them this way, this way, or this way, because that doesn’t give parents any more knowledge or tools or skills or understanding or empathy.”

 That’s why Durrant created Positive Discipline in Everyday Parenting (PDEP), a framework for positive parenting that trades punishments and rewards for emotional regulation on the part of both parent and child.
-Positive parenting teaches caregivers to recognize and react calmly to their own feelings, and then help kids do the same.
-Instead of punishing children for outbursts, parents learn to help them articulate feelings, identify the issue, and problem-solve together.
-Parents practice examining situations through their child’s eyes, considering what feelings and stages of development might have motivated certain behaviors, instead of immediately labeling them as bad.
+Positive parenting teaches caregivers to recognize and react calmly to their own feelings and then help kids do the same.
+Instead of punishing children for outbursts, parents learn to help kids articulate feelings, identify the issue, and problem-solve together.
+Positive parenting gives caregivers the tools to examine situations through their child’s eyes, considering what feelings and stages of development might have motivated certain behaviors, instead of immediately labeling them as bad.

-The foundation of PDEP considers the needs of both parent and child: parents must learn to manage conflict without hitting or yelling, and children need dignity, participation in their own learning, and protection from violence.
-In practice, PDEP fundamentally shifts the parent-child relationship, treating adults as mentors, children as learners, and both as members of a team that create solutions together.
+The foundation of positive parenting considers the needs of both parent and child: Parents must learn to manage conflict without hitting or yelling, and children need dignity, participation in their own learning, and protection from violence.
+In practice, PDEP fundamentally shifts the parent-child relationship, treating adults as mentors, children as learners, and both as members of a team that creates solutions together.

-Fatherly spoke with Dr. Durrant, who is also the author of the Positive Discipline in Everyday Parenting book, which is available online for free, and a nine week positive parenting course, developed in collaboration with Save the Children Sweden, which teaches caregivers in over 30 countries how to implement these skills in everyday life.
+Fatherly spoke with Durrant, who is also the author of the Positive Discipline in Everyday Parenting and a nine-week positive parenting course, developed in collaboration with Save the Children Sweden, which teaches caregivers in more than 30 countries how to implement these skills in everyday life.
 Fatherly spoke to her about parenting during quarantine, saying you’re sorry, and learning how not to lose your shit.

 How did you arrive at the idea of positive discipline?
 Why did you feel the world needed a new parenting philosophy?

-So the framework is all about being conscious of what you’re really trying to aim for in the long term.
+The framework is all about being conscious of what you’re really trying to aim for in the long term.
 Right now, it might be driving you crazy that a child won’t put his shoes on.
 But if we respond with punishment in that moment, it leads us down a very different pathway than where we want to actually end up.
-We want to end up with children who are skilled, competent, confident, empathetic, kind, optimistic, good problem solvers, and non-violent.
+We want to end up with children who are skilled, competent, confident, empathetic, kind, optimistic, good problem-solvers, and non-violent.
 When we shout and hit and threaten and coerce, we’re going down an entirely different road.

 Do you have an example of a positive parenting solution?